thundertechnologyas/javascript-sdk/README.md

    sdk.startVerify(email);
 </script>
 ```
-### Then use the authentication code to obtain the token:
+### Then use the authentication code to obtain the token
 ```
 <script>
    var sdk = new LockySDK();